-Outcome: this session would be counted as two non-admitted service events (i.e. it is counted from the perspective of the patient).
+Outcome: this session would be counted as two non-admitted service events (that is, it is counted from the perspective of the patient).

 A child attends an ear, nose and throat clinic at a children's hospital, accompanied by his parent and grandparent.
-Therapeutic/clinical advice is provided for the child to the mother and grandmother and a dated entry is made in the child's medical record.
-The facility determined 20.18 Ear, nose and throat (ENT) as the most appropriate classification of the clinic.
+Therapeutic/clinical advice is provided to the parent and grandparent regarding the child's treatment and a dated entry is made in the child's medical record.
+The facility determined 20.18 Ear, nose and throat as the most appropriate classification of the clinic.